itspangler/vanderbiltWebWorkshop/02_PRINCIPLES.md

 - what's important to this person?
 - how do they tell their story?

 Share some examples of websites that left an impression on you, noting where possible what kinds of tools, technologies, and softwares were used to build the site.
 Then, **collaboratively develop a set of principles for what makes a compelling personal website**.
 What kind of info should be included or left out?
 What kinds of design choices are useful to you as a visitor to the page?
+By what criteria should you make these decisions?

-Generate as many or as few principles as you like, and prepare to share back with the larger group when we return.
+Using this [Jamboard](https://jamboard.google.com/d/1kzx2a8Cf1MjsKCx17qzAunlf3vkxqHtskSK-p5kZ_v0/edit?usp=sharing), generate as many or as few principles as you like, and prepare to share back with the larger group when we return.

 ## Some website/web presence examples